-- 8.4 The 2018/19 outturn report covers the final budget position for the year and provides a detailed commentary covering the budget variances and the reasons behind some of these, a copy of which can be found on the June Cabinet agenda here.
-The reasons for some of the more significant movements included in the summary above in percentage terms are as follows: - Employee Costs there is a significant adjustment of £1.1m relating to pension costs showing against the staffing costs for the year, this represents the difference between the actual payments the Council has made to the pension fund during the year and the actual benefit obligation resulting from employee service on the current period.
-This does not have a bottom line impact within the General Fund but is reflected on the Authority's Balance Sheet which can be found on pages 7 and 8.

-- Premises The majority of this increase in expenditure relates to repairs and maintenance both programmed and reactive across a number of the Council's key assets including the pier pavilion, parks and open spaces and a number of public conveniences.
-The notes covering the Authority's assets can be found on pages 67-77. - Capital Financing Costs The main variance relates to additional depreciation and amortisation, and payments from the Community Housing Fund which were treated as revenue expenditure funded from capital under statute (REFCUS) above what had been budgeted.
-Other minor variances relate to slippage and re-profiling of the capital programme.
+- 7.4 The 2019/20 outturn report covers the final budget position for the year and provides a detailed commentary covering the budget variances and the reasons behind some of these, a copy of which can be found on the September Cabinet agenda here.
+The reasons for some of the more significant movements included in the summary above in percentage terms are as follows: - Employee Costs there is a significant adjustment of £1.5m relating to pension costs showing against the staffing costs for the year, this represents the difference between the actual payments the Council has made to the pension fund during the year and the actual benefit obligation resulting from employee service on the current period.
+This does not have a bottom line impact within the General Fund but is reflected on the Authority's Balance Sheet which can be found on pages 7 and 8 although it should be noted that, due to a number of other adjustments relating to the pension fund accounting the liability shown has actually reduced slightly. - Premises The majority of this increase in expenditure relates to repairs and maintenance both programmed and reactive across a number of the Council's key assets including the car parks, parks and open spaces, Admin Buildings, investment properties and a number of public conveniences together with higher premises running costs.
+The notes covering the Authority's assets can be found on pages 67-75.